EliotKhachi/publicZk/202308041621/README.md

 There are two ways to escape [The Scarcity Mindset](../202308040127/README.md):
 1. Acquire ultimate power.
 No one can contest your desires or needs.
 Curse God.
-2. Let go of your earthly desires and the fear of death.
+2. Let go of your earthly desires and conquer the fear of death.
 Surrender to God. [[Psalm of David](https://www.biblegateway.com/passage/?search=Psalm+23%3A1-6&version=ESV)]

 Option #1 isn't a complete escape.
 No matter how much power you think you have, you will never have complete control.
 Bitterness and resentment results from the feeling of a lack of control.